 Musk is probably the most ambitious among the billionaires on this list– one of his goals is to reduce the “risk of human extinction” by establishing a colony on Mars.

-Never mind that the Google Glass flopped, Russian-born Sergey Brin, 45, is our richest immigrant on the list.
-He is more than twice as rich as the number two.
+Musk may be closing in, but Russian-born Sergey Brin, 46, is still the richest immigrant on the list for a third year in a row.
 He immigrated with his family, at age six, to the United States to escape Jewish persecution.

 Brin was a Ph.D. student at Stanford University when he met Larry Page.
 The two created a search engine, Google, that would sort web pages based on popularity.
 It has since then become the most popular search engine in the world.